Moving to Dublin

 - Purchase the complete Expat Arrivals Dublin Guide (PDF)

-For years the Irish capital was a peripheral European centre of sluggish industry and good alcohol.
-Expats moved for the charm of the city and its residents, rather than career development or lucrative salaries.
-Following an economic boom and a growth in its property market, Dublin is now a more attractive expat destination than ever before.
+For years the capital of the Emerald Isle was known as something of a peripheral European centre of sluggish industry and good alcohol.
+Expats moved for the charm of the city and its friendly residents, rather than career development or lucrative salaries.
+But following Brexit, and the fact that many corporations are now choosing to base their European headquarters in Dublin, the Irish capital is experiencing an economic boom and, as an expat destination, is now more attractive than ever before.

-Remnants of its brief gilded age persist.
-Many of the era’s construction developments still house the offices of international companies with the city acting as a corporate gateway to Europe.
-A substantial IT industry, backed by large international companies, continues to draw expats from the USA and Europe to work in Dublin.
+Remnants of a gilded age persist, mixed with modern construction projects which house the offices of a slew of international companies.
+A substantial IT industry and a booming tech sector are drawing expats from the USA, Europe and elsewhere to live and work in Dublin.
 Several major pharmaceutical companies also have manufacturing centres or headquarters in the city.

 That said, expats who manage to secure a job in Ireland are usually paid enough to ensure a good quality of life despite the expenses.
 And, in true Dublin fashion, most hardships can be overcome at the local pub.

 Dublin has transformed into a cosmopolitan city and has opened up as an international pivot point, but retains an authentic atmosphere that combines cobblestone history with glass and steel modernity.
-Expats in this vibrant city will be perfectly placed to enjoy the best of life in Ireland and explore the rest of Western Europe.
+Expats living here are not only perfectly placed to enjoy the best of life in Ireland, but also to explore the rest of Western Europe, which is mostly a quick and affordable flight away.